CHAUTAUQUA IN OUR SCHOOLS

 “My mom said she never liked history, but after helping me with my research for Emily Griffith, she wants to read more biographies.”

-Susan Marie Frontczak, storyteller and adult Chautauquan with Colorado Humanities, has performed at Two Rivers Chautauquan as Madame Marie Curie, Eleanor Roosevelt, Mary Shelley and Irene Castle.
-John Stansfield, performing as Dr. Charles Fox Gardiner, Enos Mills, John Denver and Charles Fox Gardiner also coaches young people.
+Susan Marie Frontczak, storyteller and adult Chautauquan with Colorado Humanities, performed at past Two Rivers Chautauqua events as Madame Marie Curie, Eleanor Roosevelt, Mary Shelley, and Irene Castle.
+John Stansfield, performing as Dr. Charles Fox Gardiner, Enos Mills, John Denver, and Charles Fox Gardiner also coaches young people.
 Part of their work as Chautauqua coaches is the support and teaching of students in research, writing and performance techniques.

 The in school programs require students to spend their literacy time for five to six weeks in research, writing and performance preparations.
 With parents’ help, and the support of local businesses, they work with classroom teachers and Young Chautauquans to prepare for performance day when they present their characters to their classes and families.
 The climax of performance week is the “People’s Choice” assembly that features two characters from each classroom chosen by their peers as outstanding presenters.
 A summer class is also offered for those students whose schools do not host the Young Chautauqua program.